ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The result wasn't exactly an example page from the clean code book, but it was an entertaining demonstration of what is possible to achieve when you know your language inside out and focus on a specific goal.
-The talk ended with an [open GitHub challenge](https://github.com/gweax/code-talks-challenge) to everyone who feels challenged to do better or in this case smaller than Reuter.
+The talk ended with an [open GitHub challenge](https://github.com/gweax/code-talks-challenge) to everyone who feels challenged to do better or in this case smaller than Matthias.
 And of course, the tool used for the presentation was the same CSS slideshow the presentation was about - How meta is that?

 ## Wrapping it up